Ashland County Court Records

 Searching Probate Records Online

-The Probate Division offers a record search tool where the public can look up case information by party name, case number, or filing date.
-This tool provides basic case details, docket entries, and filing status for probate proceedings.
+The Probate Division's record search tool lets you look up case information by party name, case number, or filing date.
+It provides basic case details, docket entries, and filing status for probate proceedings.

 Requesting Probate Record Copies

-To obtain copies of probate court records, requesters may visit the Probate Division at the courthouse or submit a completed public record copy request form.
-The form can be mailed to the courthouse address or emailed to acjuvenileprobate.records@zoominternet.net.
-Requests should include sufficient identifying information such as the decedent’s name, case number, or approximate filing date.
+To get copies of probate court records, visit the Probate Division at the courthouse or submit a completed public record copy request form.
+You can mail the form to the courthouse address or email it to acjuvenileprobate.records@zoominternet.net.
+Include enough identifying information—such as the decedent's name, case number, or approximate filing date—to help staff locate the right file.

 Probate records—including wills, estate inventories, guardian reports, and related filings—are generally public in Ashland County.
-However, certain records may be sealed by court order or exempt under Ohio’s public records law, such as adoption records, juvenile records, and documents containing confidential medical or financial information.
-Requesters seeking access to restricted records may need to demonstrate legal standing or obtain a court order.
+However, certain records may be sealed by court order or exempt under Ohio's public records law, including adoption records, juvenile records, and documents containing confidential medical or financial information.
+If you need access to restricted records, you may need to demonstrate legal standing or obtain a court order.